-But what if there was a far more insidious organization pulling the strings of our favorite pop diva?
+But what if there was a far more insidious organisation pulling the strings of our favourite pop diva?
 What if she was really just part of a massive conspiracy to control celebrities, politicians, and athletes, all while brainwashing normal people for world domination?

-Unfortunately, these facts haven't stopped the internet from conjuring up some of the most insane — and incredibly creative — Illuminati conspiracies ever, which are mostly fueled by Christian fundamentalists who believe the Illuminati's New World Order would be a sign of the coming of the Antichrist
+Unfortunately, these facts haven't stopped the internet from conjuring up some of the most insane — and incredibly creative — Illuminati conspiracies ever, which are mostly fuelled by Christian fundamentalists who believe the Illuminati's New World Order would be a sign of the coming of the Antichrist.

 Every celebrity you hold dear is an Illuminati.
 Every celebrity who's ever died a tragic death was murdered by the Illuminati.
 And it's all to bring in a "New World Order" — in secret (because not everybody needs to know your business).